 The world is awash with obscure celebratory days to mark pretty much anything you can think of, and languages are no exception.
 There’s the European Day of Languages on 26th September, originally conjured up in 2001 by the European Union and the Council of Europe.
 Specific languages often have their own day, for example the UN celebrates French on 20th March, Chinese on 20th April, Arabic on 18th December, while English and Spanish share 23rd April.
 This blog previously marked International Translation Day on September 30th with an article about the patron saint of translation, Saint Jerome.
 So do we really need a special celebration for spelling reforms?

-Just when you might have worried that we were running out of linguistic interest in your calendar, we have “World dictionary day”, held on October 16 in honour of Noah Webster’s birthday.
+Well, just when you might have worried that we were running out of linguistic interest in your calendar, we actually have “World dictionary day”, held on October 16 in honour of Noah Webster’s birthday.
 While some of these celebratory calendar dates seem somewhat superfluous to requirements, I feel Webster’s life, his efforts at spelling reforms, and his influence on the English language in general are well worth closer inspection.

 Webster was born in 1758.
 He studied law and worked as a teacher as well as publishing literary pieces supporting the American Revolution.
 In 1783, he published the first volume of “A Grammatical Institute of the English Language”, which became more commonly known as “The Blue-Backed Speller” on account of its cover.
 The impact of this text is extraordinary; 385 editions were published in Webster’s lifetime alone, with 15 million copies sold in just over half a century following its publication.
 This book was the foundation for teaching American children how to read, spell and pronounce words for the next 100 years.
 Arguably, it constitutes the single most successful of spelling reforms anywhere in the world.